wasabepeanut/tietoturva_repository/h5 Uryyb, Greb!.md

 Now we are able to login to our ssh server without password.

 # Password manager
-For this task I chose "Pass" as my cloudless and open password manager.
+- For this task I chose "Pass" as my cloudless and open password manager.
+- Pass is a simple and minimalistic, CLI-based password manager.
+It also uses GPG for encryption and storage, which we have earlier learned a lot about.
+How it works:
+- Encrypts passwords with GPG, and stores them as plain-text files in a directory.

 Reasons to use password manager:
 - Strong and unique passwords for every platform, to avoid reusing passwords